 I have knowledge of Hepatitis B and the Hepatitis B vaccination.
-I hat qualified nurse or physician and understand the benefits and risks of I must have three doses of the vaccine to obtain immunity.
-However, as guarantee that I will become immune or that I will not experience side to be vaccinated for Hepatitis B. Hepatitis B vaccination.
-I understand that I s with all medical treatment, there is no Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL OF HEPATITIS B VAC I understand that due to my occupational exposure to blood or other p risk of acquiring the Hepatitis B virus infection.
-I have been given the B vaccine at no charge to myself.
-However, I decline the Hepatitis B declining this vaccine, I continue to be at risk of acquiring Hepatitis E continue to have occupational exposure to blood or other potentially i vaccinated with the Hepatitis B vaccine, I can receive the vaccination otentially infectious materials I may be at e opportunity to be vaccinated with Hepatitis vaccination at this time.
-I understand that by B, a serious disease.
-If in the future I infectious materials and I want to be series at no charge to me.
-Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one)

-started the series completed the series
+It a qualified nurse or physician and understand the benefits and risks that I must have three doses of the vaccine to obtain immunity.
+How no guarantee that I will become immune or that I will not experience consent to be vaccinated for Hepatitis B. of Hepatitis B vaccination.
+I understand vever, as with all medical treatment, there is Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL OF HEPATITIS B VAC CCINATION I understand that due to my occupational exposure to blood or other at risk of acquiring the Hepatitis B virus infection.
+I have been giver Hepatitis B vaccine at no charge to myself.
+However, I decline the F understand that by declining this vaccine, I continue to be at risk of in the future I continue to have occupational exposure to blood or ot want to be vaccinated with the Hepatitis B vaccine, I can receive the the opportunity to be vaccinated with Hepatitis B vaccination at this time.
+I acquiring Hepatitis B, a serious disease.
+If her potentially infectious materials and I Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Leafure has a second Library Library (already area) Date I refuse because I believe I have (check one) started the seriescompleted the series